hetzneronline/community-content/tutorials/hcloud-howto-terraform.md

   # ...
 }
 ```
 This short snippet does basically nothing.
 It just defines a resource from type `hcloud_server` called `web`.
-But it won't work, because we didn't terraform which server should be created.
+But it won't work, because we didn't tell terraform which server should be created.

 So now you should create a `terraform.tfvars` -file which will contain the following content: